Xayvay/DrivingHistory/README.md

 This class will initialize the Driver and Trip classes and then i'll add getters and setters for the Driver and Trip Objects.

+### DriverService class

+Created this class to add a driver to the drivers ArrayList.
+Simple service for adding new drivers when a parsed Driver line is given.

+### TripService class

+Created this class to add a drivers trip.
+This will look for the driver and see if the driverName in the parse trip like matches a driver in our drivers ArrayList

 ### Driver class

 Took me some time to really figure out what exactly the driver class needed.
 I initially put the getters and setters as well as the driver name, total miles, average speed, and trips.
 These are the common qualities for a driver provided in my key observations.